corrode/corrode.github.io/content/blog/simple/index.md

 Furthermore, if you leave the company and leave behind a complex codebase, the team will have a hard time maintaining it and onboarding new team members.
 The biggest holdup is [how quickly people will be able to get up to speed with Rust](/blog/flattening-rusts-learning-curve).
 Don't make it even harder on them.
-From time to time, look at Rust through beginner's eyes.
+From time to time, look at Rust through a beginner's eyes.

 ## Generics Are A Liability